jinja2cpp/Jinja2Cpp/README.md

 -  Built-in reflection for the common C++ types, nlohmann and rapid JSON libraries.
 -  Powerful full-featured Jinja2 expressions with filtering (via '|' operator) and 'if'-expressions.
 -  Control statements (`set`, `for`, `if`, `filter`, `do`, `with`).
--  Templates extention, including and importing
+-  Templates extension, including and importing
 -  Macros
 -  Rich error reporting.
--  Shared template enironment with templates cache support
+-  Shared template environment with templates cache support

 For instance, this simple code: